Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of and its resummation

 The third of \ref{f2'} contains the Yukawa interaction.
-Recall that we shall work only with the local part of the fermion self-energy here (cf., the discussion towards the end of \ref{loop1}).
+Recall that we shall work only with the local part of the fermion loop here (cf., the discussion towards the end of \ref{loop1}).
 This means we may ignore the self-energies due to the fermion Wightman functions, $iS_{\pm\mp}(x,x')$.
 Thus the relevant contribution reads

 It is easy to see that the above integral is non-vanishing only for the temporal hierarchy $\eta', \eta'' \gtrsim \eta'''$.
-Using this and the renormalised expression for the fermion self energy derived towards the end of \ref{loop1}, we have
+Using this and the renormalised expression for the scalar self energy due to fermion loop derived towards the end of \ref{loop1}, the above integral becomes

 Integrating \ref{e8} now by parts utilising the $\delta$-function, we have

 Let us first evaluate the spatial derivative part, $\p^2_{\vec{x}'}$.
 Introducing the $3$-momentum space as in \ref{B}, the relevant part of the above integration reads